With the growth in the number of software applications and the size of data that companies rely on today, software interoperability is a hot topic.

 How Does Tin Can API Work?

-Let’s start by looking at the problems faced by the current Learning Management Systems and what the Tin Can API does to solve them.
+Let’s start by looking at the problems faced by the current learning management systems and what Tin Can learning does to solve them.

-The real problem with most Learning Management Systems is that very little training actually happens within the LMS itself.
-In the real world, the student moves around and uses different devices at different places to further their knowledge.
+The real problem with most learning management systems is that very little training actually happens within the LMS itself.
+In the real world, learners move around and use different devices at different places to further their knowledge.

 - Reading content on a website

-And that’s where the Tin Can API comes in.
+And that’s where Tin Can API comes in.

-The Tin Can API allows information, typically known as learning experiences, to be passed in the form of “statements”.
-This information is then delivered to and stored in a Learning Record Store for future retrieval.
+Tin Can API lets information, typically known as learning experiences, to be passed in the form of “statements”.
+This information is then delivered to and stored in an LRS for future retrieval.